mariadb-operator/mariadb-operator/docs/OPENSHIFT.md

 ## Installation via OpenShift console

 As an alternative to create `Subscription` objects via the command line, you can install operators by using the OpenShift console.
-Go to the `Operators > OperatorHub` and search by `mariadb`:
+Go to the `Operators > OperatorHub` section and search by `mariadb`:

 ![Certified Operator](https://mariadb-operator.github.io/mariadb-operator/assets/certified-operator.png)